 1. Service providers do not believe in your personal power.
 They see you as a victim of a bad system.
 They teach you to think of yourself as a victim and to focus your life on "changing the system."
 This reinforces an adolescent sense of powerlessness and resentment instead of building acceptance of adult life.
 Service providers must embrace the victim theory of life in order to get their credentials.
 They know they will be shunned and excommunicated if they question the victim theory.

 2. Mental health services inhibit the natural process of learning from the consequences of your actions.
 All through human history, people learned from the consequences of their actions.
 You don't learn when you blame your frustrations on forces outside yourself.
 The therapeutic approach to life promotes the fantasty that doing what feels good will solve everything.
 When that doesn't work, the only explanation entertained by the therapeutic approach is that funding for services is inadequate.
 This obstructs insight into the facts of life: Your brain sees itself as the center of the world, but experience keeps confronting you with the fact that you are not the center of the world.
 Your brain strives constantly to avoid harm, but you keep confronting the fact that you will die someday.
 Social services cannot insulate you from reality.
 You are better off adjusting to it while you still have time.

 3. Emotional self-regulation is a learned skill.
 We are all born agitated and helpless, and we learn self-management skills slowly over time.
 Often we learn imperfectly from adults who are imperfect.
 But even if we grew up in a perfect world, emotional pain would be part of life because the brain constantly seeks and thus encounters disappointment.
 Managing disappointment is a skill we can build, but you might neglect that skill-building work if you expect a service provider to do it for you.

-My book, Beyond Cynical: Transcend Your Mammalian Negativity, proposes an alternative to the crisis mentality.
+My book, The Science of Positivity: Stop Negative Thought Patterns By Changing Your Brain Chemistry proposes an alternative to the crisis mentality.